kno10/python-kmedoids/paper.md

-To make the recent algorithmic improvements to k-medoids clustering available to a wider audience, we made an easy to use package available to the Rust and Python communities, to enable researchers to easily explore k-medoids clustering on their data sets, which so far is not available for example in the popular package scikit-learn (to which we include a compatible API).
+To make the recent algorithmic improvements to k-medoids clustering available to a wider audience, we made an easy to use package available to the Rust and Python communities, to enable researchers to easily explore k-medoids clustering on their data sets, which so far is not available for example in the popular package scikit-learn (we include a compatible API).

 We chose Rust for the core functionality because of its high reliability, security, and performance, and a Python wrapper for ease of use.
 Both parts are documented following community best practice